English edition v1.5

 • Normal combat: 3~5 rounds.
 Elite 1~2 + many squads.

-• Lord-rank combat: 5~8 rounds.
-Lord-rank enemy(Wounds 6~10) + many retainers.
+• Lord-grade combat: 5~8 rounds.
+Lord-grade enemy(Wounds 6~10) + many retainers.

 • If combat goes longer than this, apply pressure through yoma intrusion during the lull step.
 7 rounds or more is "too long."